Night Train to Lisbon (film): Plot

 Raimund and Mariana both go to the nursing home where her uncle João Eça resides, and Raimund learns João and Amadeu were both in the resistance against the Salazar dictatorship.
 The story of their part in the resistance is told in flashbacks as the film continues.
-Raimund then visits the priest who taught and later buried Amadeu de Prado.
+Raimund then visits the priest who had taught and later buried Amadeu de Prado.
 The priest explains that Amadeu, an exceptionally smart young boy from an aristocratic background, befriended Jorge O'Kelly, another bright boy in the school although he was from a working-class family.
 The boys bonded through their love for knowledge, particularly the philosophical and political knowledge not permitted under Salazar.
-Amadeu gave a graduation speech that reflected his contempt for the regime causing many of the families in the audience to walk out, much to the chagrin of his father, a well respected judge.
+Amadeu gave a graduation speech that reflected his contempt for the regime, causing many of the families in the audience to walk out, much to the chagrin of his father, a well respected judge.

 Raimund returns to Adriana and asks for her side of the story, and then he revisits João to obtain more information.
 Raimund learns that Amadeu died of an aneurysm, which he knew he had, but had not told Adriana about.
 As a doctor, Amadeu never refused a patient, and when Mendes, a powerful member of Salazar's political police, called "the Butcher of Lisbon", was brought to Amadeu's clinic, he saved the man's life.
 Amadeu's friends were shocked by this, especially Jorge, who at that time was already in the resistance.
 Later, Amadeu confronted Jorge and declared that he too would join the resistance.

 Jorge introduced Amadeu to João and to his girlfriend Estefânia, a beautiful woman with a photographic memory who helped the resistance by memorizing people's names and contact information.
 But Amadeu and Estefânia were instantly attracted to each other.
 Jorge discovered that Estefânia loved Amadeu and was crushed by her betrayal.
 When the revolution against Salazar began, Amadeu fled to Spain with Estefânia but she refused his offer to start a new life together in Brazil.
 Raimund learned where she went to live and went there to find out if she was still alive.
 They talk and Raimund tells Estefânia that Amadeu's death had nothing to do with her leaving Amadeu.

 The suicidal woman from the bridge in Bern has tracked Raimund down and waits for him in the lobby of his hotel in Lisbon.
 She came to thank Raimund for saving her life.
-She tells him that she felt suicidal because she had just learned from the book that her beloved grandfather was the Butcher of Lisbon, but she is learning to accept this.
+She tells him that she had felt suicidal because she had just learned from the book that her beloved grandfather was the Butcher of Lisbon, but she is learning to accept this.
 Raimund had brought with him the red coat she was wearing that day in Bern and he gives it back to her.